 Collect a citation graph from Google Scholar

-étudier is a small Python program that uses Selenium and requests-html to drive a non-headless browser to collect a citation graph around a particular Google Scholar citation or set of search results.
-The resulting network is written out as a Gephi file and a D3 visualization using networkx.
-The D3 visualization could use some work, so if you add style to it please submit a pull request.
+étudier is a small Python program that uses Selenium, requests-html and networkx to drive a non-headless browser to collect a citation graph around a particular Google Scholar citation or set of search results.
+The resulting network is written out as GEXF and GraphML files as well as an HTML file that includes a D3 network visualization (pictured above).

-If you are wondering why it uses a non-headless browser it's because Google is quite protective of this data and routinely will ask you to solve a captcha (identifying street signs, cars, etc in photos). étudier will allow you to complete these tasks when they occur and then will continue on its way collecting data.
+If you are wondering why it uses a non-headless browser it's because Google is quite protective of this data and will routinely ask you to solve a captcha (identifying street signs, cars, etc in photos) to prove you are not bot. étudier will allow you to complete these tasks when they occur and then it will continue on its way collecting data.

 You'll need to install ChromeDriver before doing anything else.
 If you use Homebrew on OS X this is as easy as: